 In conjunction with this project, the Flood Control District of Maricopa County (FCD) agreed to allow the Maricopa County Parks and Recreation Department (Parks) operate a segment of the Maricopa Trail within an easement on the multi-use maintenance/service path.

-The project construction is nearly finished, and Parks and FCD are partnering to finalize permits to allow Parks to open certain segments of the path on March 1, 2013.
-The path will be open as soon as it is safe to do so, and the required permits and rights have been secured.
-New signage and unlocked gates will announce the opening of the path for public use.
+The project construction is finished, and Parks and FCD are partnering to finalize permits to allow Parks to open certain segments of the path.

 Ultimately, the Maricopa Trail will connect outdoor enthusiasts from White Tank Mountain Regional Park in the northwest valley to Estrella Mountain Regional Park in the southwest valley.